-Maybe you like going on walks in your neighborhood or hiking in the park, taking in the sights and sounds of nature.
-Or, perhaps you like to push yourself with spin classes and work up a real sweat.
-It could be that basketball at a local recreation league is your thing.
-And even though you enjoy these activities and you like the way you feel when you are doing them, somehow lately, you haven’t been able to muster up the energy to participate.
+Maybe you like hiking in the park, taking in the sights and sounds of nature.
+Or perhaps you like to push yourself with spin classes and work up a real sweat.
+Maybe basketball at a local recreation league is your thing.
+Only you know how to motivate yourself to work out with your favorite activities.

-There’s a “catch-22” that often happens when you’re wanting to work out, but you are not in the mood.
+There’s a catch-22 that often happens when you’re wanting to work out, but you’re not in the mood.
 Working out will boost your mood and make you feel better, but because of your current mood, you don’t want to work out.
-Does this conundrum sound familiar?

-1. Don’t Get Sucked into the Black Hole of the Couch
+1. Don’t Get Sucked Into the Black Hole of the Couch

 2. Find an Accountability Partner

-Maybe you have a friend who would love to hike early morning before work, or maybe you know someone that would like to hit a dance class right after work ends.
+Maybe you have a friend who would love to hike in the early morning before work, or maybe you know someone that would like to hit a dance class right after work ends.
 Knowing that you have to meet someone else will make you think twice about blowing off your workout.

 You don’t have to have all your workouts include your partner, but even if you meet this person once a week, that will give you a boost to want to keep your workout going on other days.
 If you really feel that you need an accountability partner all the time, then find 2-3 people and meet them 2-3 times a week.